elementor/elementor-developers-docs/src/addons/compatibility.md

 }
 ```

-You can add as many compatibility checks as needed.
+You can add as many compatibility checks as needed, the best example is Elementor Pro, but it can be anything.
 If one of the basic requirements fails, the addon shouldn't run.